hmcts/rdo-terraform-hub-core/README.md

 # Overview

-This is the first module that is run, as part of the HUB-DMZ pipeline, this builds the foundations that is required for the HUB section to exists, it will ensure the Resource Groups exist and then create the VNETS / SUBNETS and Network Security Groups.
+This is the first module that is run, as part of the HUB-DMZ pipeline, this builds the foundations that is required for the HUB section to exists, it will ensure the Resource Groups exist and then create the VNETS / SUBNETS and Network Security Groups and Log analytic workspace which is required the DDos Protection.

 ### Documentation